conda/ceps/cep-techspec.md

 package records in their `repodata.json` files.
 Check the [repodata record schema][repodata-record] and the [`PackageRecord` classes][packagerecord] for more details.

+The most important fields are:

+* `name`, `version` and `build`: these three strings are used to fully identify the package record.
+* `depends`: list of match specifications the package record requires in order to run.
+* `constrains`: list of match specifications that impose restraints on non-required packages installed in the same environment.
+* `track_features`: list of arbitrary strings used to de-prioritize variants of a package record (the more items in this list, the more de-prioritized the package record gets).
+* `sha256`: unique hash of the file.
+* `subdir`: platform this package has been built for (including `noarch`).

 #### Match specification

 Also known as _match spec_.
 A domain-specific language to query conda channels for one or more